Ryobi is a big name in power tools, so how do Ryobi generators compare to the rest? We put them to the test. See our Ryobi generator review.

 Both Ryobi generators weigh in at 23 kilograms each.
 For the 2000w generator, the Ryobi only weighs a couple of kilograms more than its counterparts (though every kilogram counts you're carrying a generator to and from your car).
 But the Ryobi 1000w generator weighs almost double the Yamaha EF1000iS.
 That's right, double!
 In case you were wondering, the Yamaha weighs a mere 12.7 kilograms and is currently the lightest 1000W portable generator you can buy.

-If you’re looking for a generator that features more bells & whistles than the Cromtech, but isn’t as pricey as a Yamaha, then look to Briggs & Stratton generators.
-Briggs & Stratton currently have three inverter generators in their range: 2200W, 3000W and a 6500W – not to mention they also offer a parallel kit, so you can run two 3000W generators at once for a combined 4800W!
-A 2200W generator by Briggs & Stratton will only set you back $1,279, compared to Yamaha’s new 2200W generator, which comes in at $1,935!
+If you're looking for a generator that features more bells & whistles than the Cromtech, but isn't as pricey as a Yamaha, then look to Briggs & Stratton generators.
+Briggs & Stratton currently have four inverter generators in their range: 2400W, 3000W, 4500W and a 6500W - not to mention they also offer a parallel kit, so you can run two 3000W generators at once for a combined 4800W!
+A 2400W generator by Briggs & Stratton will only set you back $1,349, compared to Yamaha's new 2200W generator, which comes in at $1,935!
+Another option is the Dometic 2100W Petrol Inverter Generator which comes with electric start for only $1,399!

-If you aren’t wanting to break the bank, a Briggs and Stratton inverter generator is a great value for money proposition – you’ll save nearly $700 on the 2200W!
+If you aren't wanting to break the bank, a Briggs and Stratton inverter generator is a great value for money proposition - you'll save nearly $600 on the 2400W!
 These generators are high quality, easy starting, features a USB adapter and can be run in parallel.
-Plus you can’t go wrong with a 3 year warranty and national service agent support.
+Plus you can't go wrong with a 3 year warranty and national service agent support.

 Alternatively, if you are on a particularly tight budget and only intend to use your generator infrequently (e.g. reserve power on the occasional camping trip or for standby power in case of home blackout) then perhaps consider a Cromtech Generator - it has more going for it.
 You may also check out our Ryobi Generator Review for more information.

-–Another budget brand inverter generator made in China which also has a national Service Agent backing is Supaswift.
-These Supaswift generators are backed by All Power Industries and supported by the All Power nationwide Service Dealer and Spare Parts Network.
+Another budget brand inverter generator made in China which also has a national Service Agent backing is Hyundai.
+These latest model Hyundai generators are backed by a nationwide Service Dealer and Spare Parts Network.
+Like the Cromtech and Briggs models, you'll get good bang for buck and there are larger Hyundai inverter models up around 4000 - 6500 watts which are popular for home back up and mobile businesses.